usgs/groundmotion-processing/docs/_sources/contents/tutorials/lme.md.txt

 df = pd.read_csv(data_path)
 ```

-We will use the ASK14 ground motion model (GMM) and spectral acceleration for
-an ossilator period of 1.0 seconds.
+We will use the ASK14 ground motion model (GMM) and spectral acceleration for an oscillator period of 1.0 seconds.

 ```{code-cell} ipython3
 gmm = AbrahamsonEtAl2014()
 imt = SA(1.0)
 ```

-To evaluate the GMM, we must make some simple assumptions regarding the rupture
-properties (dip, rake, width, ztor) and site properties (Vs30, Z1).
+To evaluate the GMM, we must make some simple assumptions regarding the rupture properties (dip, rake, width, ztor) and site properties (Vs30, Z1).

 ```{code-cell} ipython3
 predicted_data = []